cca/vault_invenio/notes/run.md

 ```

 The instructions for setting up with services do not work because the CLI never recognizes that the opensearch container has started.
 But if you run `invencio-cli services start` first, wait for it to end even if it says search never came online, check the search container and URL (port 9200), then you can run `invenio-cli services setup` to initialize everything and load the demo data.

+There was an npm error when running `invenio-cli assets build`, I fixed it by _downgrading_ npm to v6. `invenio-cli check-requirements --development` complains if you have npm > 7.